StephanBischoff-Digle/adventofcode/2022/11/d112/Readme.md

-# Keeping the numbers large
+# Keeping the numbers small

 Key insight: the input test values for each monkey are co-prime to each other (they are all primes).
 This allows us to multiply them togheter and use the product as a modular space.